webOSArchive/webos-docs/docs/appstores.md

 ## Install an App Store

-The original webOS **App Catalog** has been restored for webOS 2.2.4 (newer phones) and 3.0.x (tablets) -- this is the best way to find apps for your devices! <br>
+The original webOS **App Catalog** has been restored for webOS 2.2.4 (newer phones) and 3.0.x (tablets) -- this is the best way to find apps for your devices!

-You can download the installable App Catalog packages at <a href="https://appcatalog.webosarchive.org/?latest" target="_blank">appcatalog.webosarchive.org</a>.
+- You can download the installable App Catalog packages at <a href="https://appcatalog.webosarchive.org/?latest" target="_blank">appcatalog.webosarchive.org</a>.

-On any Enyo-capable device, you can use **App Museum II**. <a href="https://appcatalog.webosarchive.org/?latest" target="_blank">Download the latest here</a>.
+An alternative for LuneOS, or any Enyo-capable device, is to use **App Museum II**. <a href="https://appcatalog.webosarchive.org/?latest" target="_blank">Download the latest here</a>.

 > Enyo was built-in to webOS 2.2.4 and later by default, and is available in Preware for earlier webOS 2.x versions.
 Depending your device, you may be able to run a [Super Doctor](doctor.md) that upgrades your device to a later, unofficial, version of the OS.